demarcod1/librarianz-scripts/README.md

 </details>

 ## Seperated Folders Script
-This script creates `Separated Section Parts` and `Seperated Sibelius Files` folders that organize all the charts on a per-instrument basis and creates a folder exclusively with Sibeilus files.
-Only run this script if you have added/removed chartz in the Digital Library, or shifted chartz from current to old (or vice versa).
-Use the Update Chartz script (which does not yet exist) if you are merely updating existing charts.
+This script (re)creates `Separated Section Parts` and `Seperated Sibelius Files` folders that organize all the charts on a per-instrument basis and creates a folder exclusively with Sibeilus files.
+Only run this script if you wish to completely remake the Digital Library.
+Other scripts, such as `upload_files` and `move_chartz` will automatically update the live Digital Library.

 <details>
    <summary>Show/Hide Details</summary>